Marcus Semien Player Props: Rangers vs. Yankees

 Marcus Semien At The Plate

-- Semien has an OPS of .845, fueled by an OBP of .360 to go with a slugging percentage of .485.
-All three of those stats are best among Texas hitters this season.
+- Semien has an OPS of .855, fueled by an OBP of .364 and a team-best slugging percentage of .490 this season.

-- He ranks 37th in batting average, 59th in on base percentage, and 50th in slugging among qualified hitters in MLB.
+- Among qualifying batters in MLB, he ranks 40th in batting average, 55th in on-base percentage, and 47th in slugging.

-- Semien has driven home a run in 12 games this year (48.0%), including more than one RBI in 24.0% of his games and producing three or more of his team's runs on three occasions..
+- In 13 games this year (50.0%), Semien has picked up an RBI, and in six of those games (23.1%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.